 This is the exciting part of the move, getting to see the new place.
 If they have not seen it before, take them for a walk through the place.
 Show them what room is theirs, where you’ll be sleeping etc. Make signs for all the rooms, so they know which is which.
 That is helpful for their understanding of the new layout, as well as helping with the process of unpacking.
 Take time for them to look through the house and to slowly get used to it.
 If possible, give them one or two of their boxes first, so they can have some of their familiar items in the new home.

-If your kids are feeling a little anxious about the move, check out these tips to ease your children’s fear of moving.
 At Hands-On Moving, our child-friendly moving team will help your kids to cope up with the move.
 We’re New Haven’s top-rated moving and storage service provider always ready to help.